aysannazarmohamady/Lifescience_Visualization/README.md

 ## Repository Status

-> **Current version:** Active development, Phase I (Oncology)
+> **Current version:** Active development, approaching v1.0 (Oncology)
 >
-> The shared ADaM synthetic dataset (`Data/`) is complete and fully validated across 13 domains and 26,723 records.
-Visualization modules are being implemented progressively against this unified dataset.
+> The shared ADaM synthetic dataset (`Data/`) is complete and fully validated across 13 domains and 26,723 records. **Version 1 scope has been narrowed to the most commonly used visualizations** across domains 01–09, so v1 can ship as a tight, high-value reference implementation rather than an exhaustive gallery.
+Niche, low-frequency, or highly specialized plot types (including the entirety of domains 10–12) have been moved to the [Deferred to Future Versions](#deferred-to-future-versions) list below and are out of scope for v1.
 See the table below for current implementation status.

 ---